BU-Spark/ml-bpl-rag/README.md

 AI systems bring inherent risks that require careful management:
 - **Biased Document Retrieval**:
   - Risk: The model may retrieve biased documents depending on the query.
-  - Solution: Regularly audit retrieval processes to ensure unbiased results.
+  - Solution: Present to the user that this is from doocuments retrieved, not a response on behalf of the BPL.
 - **Conversational Hallucinations**:
   - Risk: The AI may generate responses not rooted in the database.
   - Solution: Restrict the system to generate responses strictly based on retrieved documents.